 The bus trundled at perhaps 20-30km/h for the subsequent hours over the ridiculously rocky, dusty and bumpy road.
 We crossed small waterfalls and streams and drove over what seemed like huge boulders, it was a trip that no right-minded person would take in an old metal shell of a bus.
 Still, it somehow managed to continue, with bags and pillows and God knows what else falling around us from the bag racks above our heads.

-We stopped for breakfast in a tiny tea stall and then lunch at the only sort-of town on the 230km long journey, Rangdum, at exactly the half way point.
+We stopped for breakfast in a tiny tea stall and then lunch at the only sort-of town on the 230km long journey, Rangdum, located at the half way point.
 After a plate of rice and dahl washed down with a cup of chai, I was ready to continue to Padum.

 The scenery was truly spectacular, with the wide, green valley below us, Zanskar river split into small veins along the bottom and snow capped mountains stretching into the sky above.
 There were yaks, glaciers and colourful wild flowers; it was a landscape straight out of a traveller’s fairytale.
 Just a pity I didn’t have a window seat!

-We rolled into Padum, the main town in Zanskar, in a cloud of dust and I sat to wait as the chaotic shuffle began as everyone tried to get off with whatever cargo they had thrown in the back.
+We rolled into Padum, the main town in Zanskar Valley, in a cloud of dust and I sat to wait as the chaotic shuffle began as everyone tried to get off with whatever cargo they had thrown in the back.
 It was 7.30pm, and all I wanted was a bed.
 When I found one, I slept for the next 10 hours straight.

 Padum town is described as an “anticlimax” by Lonely Planet and I couldn’t come up with a more accurate description if I tried.
 It’s a one-street town, with a handful of restaurants, shops, market stalls and guesthouses.
 It’s dusty and rugged and not much to look at.
 Good thing that it’s situated at the intersection of three valleys, and the snow capped mountains and monasteries dotting the slopes around it, all make up for the town’s average appearance.